ADAOcommunity/YoctoDao-Development/README.md

 # Plutus Platform starter project

-This project gives a simple starter project for using the Plutus Platform.
 This is the repository dedicated to the continued development of YoctoDAO which is being used as a basis for ₳DAO.

 ## Setting up